Sam Garza: Early life and education

-Club career
+Playing career

 San Jose Earthquakes

 Following his junior year, Garza was signed by Major League Soccer to a Generation Adidas contract and forwent playing his senior season at UCSB.
 He was drafted in the first round, sixth overall, by San Jose Earthquakes in the 2012 MLS SuperDraft, two spots behind Gaucho teammate Luis Silva.

 San Antonio and Arizona

 In February 2014, San Jose sent Garza on loan to North American Soccer League side San Antonio Scorpions.
-Garza, on his loan to San Antonio, has stated "When I got loaned to San Antonio Scorpions, it was one of the worst times of my life.
+Garza, on his loan to San Antonio, stated "When I got loaned to San Antonio Scorpions, it was one of the worst times of my life.
 I was not enjoying my football."
-He would make 2 appearances in total for the club before San Jose waived him in July 2014.
+He would make 2 appearances for the club before San Jose waived him in July 2014.

 Garza joined USL PRO side Arizona United SC for the remainder of the 2014 season.
 He appeared in 9 games, scoring once.
 While playing for Arizona United, he caught the attention of Ezra Hendrickson and a conversation with Sigi Schmid ensued, leading Garza to Seattle.
-At the conclusion of the season, Garza returned home to Texas and set forth a career in coaching and teaching at Marcus High School, becoming the school’s varsity head coach in 2019.
+At the conclusion of the season, Garza returned home to Texas and set forth a career in coaching and teaching at Marcus High School, becoming the school's varsity head coach in 2019.